-- At initial occupancy, households must self-certify their gross annual household income in Part I of the Initial Occupancy Statement by Tenant form.
-Verification of income is not required.
+At initial occupancy, households must self-certify their gross annual household income in Part I of the Initial Occupancy Statement by Tenant form.
 This form must be signed and dated by the head of household and the owner or management agent.
 A more detailed certification used for another program is also acceptable (e.g., HUD Form 50059 or 50058, Housing Tax Credit Tenant Income Certification, USDA Rural Development Certification, etc.).
-The LMIR program does not require annual recertification of income. - For occupied properties, the borrower is required to submit an Owner Certification of Tenant Income Certification to Minnesota Housing.
-Within 120 days of closing, the owner will need to certify each tenant.
+The LMIR program does not require annual recertification or verification of income.

-2.07 Rent Levels
+2.07 LMIR Rent Levels